-Please visit the export.gov page on Hong Kong for an overview of economic conditions and opportunities in the region.
+Please visit the trade.gov page on Hong Kong for an overview of economic conditions and opportunities in the region.

 I – Exporting to Hong Kong and Macau